BioGenies/MetaboCrates/README.md

 - [ ] info panel to markdown
 - [ ] information to impute data to see plots
 - [ ] adjustable correlations plot size
-- [ ] disable picking colummns in tables
+- [ ] disable picking columns in tables